-This is a common complaint and challenging dilemma.
-The most talented talker can be a skilled screamer.
-Screaming or vocalization is a happy way for parrots and other birds to communicate with each other in their natural wild flock environment.
-They will also scream if alarmed.
-They often squawk when people are talking loudly, vacuuming, on the phone or playing music as it is seen as a time of commotion, excitement or otherwise good "flock" behavior.
-They usually scream in the early morning and towards dusk when birds naturally gather in the trees to socialize.
-You are part of their "flock" and they want to communicate.
-Unfortunately, this can be a very annoying behavior to most people in the confines of our homes and for our neighbors.
-So, how do we stop a perfectly natural behavior?
-The bird does NOT understand that it is NOT acceptable to scream and squawk or otherwise communicate in your house.
-It is a human problem.
-The bird is screaming to communicate or "talk", and to get attention.
-Birds will squawk if frightened, bored, lonely, stressed or not feeling well.
+This is a common complaint from bird owners and a challenging dilemma.
+The most talented talker can also be a skilled screamer.
+Screaming or loud vocalization is a natural way for wild parrots and other birds to communicate with each other in their flock environments.
+They will also scream if they are alarmed.
+Birds will squawk if frightened, bored, lonely, stressed, or not feeling well.
+Pet birds often squawk when people are talking loudly, vacuuming, chatting on the phone, or playing music, as birds may see these times as appropriate for vocalizing back as part of normal loud 'flock' behavior.
+Birds usually scream in the early morning and towards dusk when they naturally gather in the trees to socialize and to eat.
+As you are part of their flock, they likely simply want to communicate.
+Unfortunately, what may be natural behavior for them can be a very annoying behavior to us in the confines of our homes.

 Some people cover the cage or turn off the light when the bird screams.
-This is, in one way, another form of reinforcement for the bird as you have given him attention, even if it was just to cover the cage.
-Covering the cage could be seen as unjust as it is NOT fair to keep the bird in the dark all the time.
+This is another form of positive reinforcement for the bird, as you have given him attention, even if it is just to come to him to cover the cage.
+Any acknowledgement of screaming, even a seemingly negative response, should be avoided when a bird screams.

-"Screaming is a happy way for parrots and other birds to communicate with each other in their natural wild flock environment."
+"Screaming or loud vocalization is a natural way for wild parrots and other birds to communicate with each other in their flock environments."

-There are training books and videos available for reference.
-Your avian veterinarian may be able to help or may refer you to a bird behaviorist for a consultation.
+There are many good training books and videos on positive reinforcement training of birds available for reference.
+Your avian veterinarian may also be able to help or may refer you to a bird behaviorist for a consultation.